Jesus said, "This is how you should pray: "Father, may your name be kept holy. May your Kingdom come soon."

 — Luke 11:2 NLT

 Holy and tender Father, it breaks my heart to hear your name so violated by profanity and by mere flippant exclamations.
 Please bring about a deeper reverence for your name by bringing the rule of your Kingdom into full and glorious view with the return of your Son.
-Until that day, dear Father, please empower your church, that island of your Kingdom in view, to more powerfully display her reverence for your name, her desire to draw close to you, and her passion for the day of your Son's return.
-In Jesus' name I pray.
+Until that day, dear Father, please empower your church, that island of your Kingdom in view, to be more powerful in displaying her reverence for your name, her desire to draw close to you, and her passion for the day of your Son's return.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings

 - Revelation 11:16

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware.